zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \frac{\mu\_0^{-1}}{2} \frac{\eta}{c} \frac{4 \pi}{k^2} \mathcal{Im} \left\lbrace \bm{E_0^{\*}} \cdot \mathcal{S_j}(\bm{n_i}, \psi) \cdot \bm{E_0} \right\rbrace.
 $$

-The result is formally independent of the distance from the particle to the detector (provided that it is large), but it does depend on its lateral position, since moving the particle results in translation of its beam.
-Assuming the entrance pupil of the measurement device is sufficiently large \\((C_d \gg L^2)\\) to image the entire particle group at once, performing ensemble averaging over the positions of the particles has no effect:
+The result is formally independent of the distance from the particle to the detector, but it does depend on the lateral position, since a movement of the particle results in translation of its beam.
+Assuming the entrance pupil of the measurement device is sufficiently large \\((C_d \gg L^2)\\) to image the entire particle group at once, performing ensemble averaging over the particle positions has no effect:

 $$ \tag{17.30}
 	\braket{\Phi_e}